Opinion | The latest GOP attack on Biden has a huge hole in it

 The question is whether Biden can make the asylum system function better.

-Homeland Security secretary Alejandro Mayorkas just released a new statement outlining what this should look like: Investing in Central American countries and creating new pathways for people to apply from afar so they don’t come to the border; speeding up processing so asylum claimants aren’t left in the interior and kids get transferred to guardians faster; increasing capacity and ensuring more humane treatment at ORR facilities in the interim.
+Homeland Security Secretary Alejandro Mayorkas just released a new statement outlining what this should look like: investing in Central American countries and creating new pathways for people to apply from afar, so they don’t come to the border; speeding up processing, so asylum claimants aren’t left in the interior and kids get transferred to guardians faster; and increasing capacity and ensuring more humane treatment at ORR facilities in the interim.

 People often argue that some migrants seek asylum for economic reasons, not due to persecution, or that migrants just want hearing dates so they can disappear into the interior.